Sing on Pitch: 8 Exercises to Make It Happen Every Time

 Then just sing those words or notes into the app until the monitor matches the note(s) on the sheet music.

 How long does it take to learn to sing in tune?
 As you can see, this depends a lot on the singer.

 Just keep practicing it with the rest of that line in the song until you’re getting it right consistently.

 And again, if you want to learn how to sing on pitch for beginners, feel free to check out my ‘Teach Yourself to Sing‘ article.

-If you’re still wondering how to learn how to sing in tune, I created a free video that will help you apply the info from this post in your own singing.
+If you’re still wondering how to learn how to sing in tune online, for free, I created a free video that will help you apply the info from this post in your own singing.

 The bonus video includes 6 exercises designed to help you sing on pitch and in tune.

 That way, you’ll find the right note every time and sing on perfect pitch in no time!

 Click the download image to get the free bonus video!